Jobs and Talent — 8 min

 For example, Starbucks provides a casual, friendly cafe experience wherever it goes.
 The brand now has more stores internationally than in the United States.

 The blurring of borders means businesses can work with employees in other countries.
-The rise or remote work combined with today’s technology has made what would have seemed almost impossible years ago accessible to companies of all sizes.
+The rise of remote work combined with today’s technology has made what would have seemed almost impossible years ago accessible to companies of all sizes.

-In the U.S., 35% of workers are now fully remote, and globally, 76% of workers want to continue working remotely.
-That means, not only are businesses operating across borders, but workers are too.
+In the US, 35% of workers are now fully remote, and globally, 76% of workers want to continue working remotely.
+That means not only are businesses operating across borders, but workers are, too.

-Here are the key benefits of globalization for your business:
+Here are the key benefits of globalization for your business.

 While foreign markets are only a click away, the complexity of managing your company’s economic growth in those markets can be daunting.